bitextor/bitextor/docs/CONFIG.md

 warcsFile: ~warcs.gz
 ```

-* `hosts`: list of [hosts](https://en.wikipedia.org/wiki/URL) to be crawled; the host is the part of the URL of a website that identifies the web domain, i.e. the URL without the protocol and the path

-  > For example, in the case of the url *<https://github.com/bitextor/bitextor>* the host would be *github.com*
+* `hosts`: list of [hosts](https://en.wikipedia.org/wiki/URL) to be crawled; the host is the part of the URL of a website that identifies the web domain, i.e. the URL without the protocol and the path.
+For example, in the case of the url *<https://github.com/bitextor/bitextor>* the host would be *github.com*
 * `hostsFile`: a path to a file that contains a list of hosts to be crawled; in this file each line should contain a single host, written in the format described above.
-* `warcs`: specify one or multiple [WARC](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1) files to use
-  > WARC files must contain individually compressed records
+* `warcs`: specify one or multiple [WARC](https://iipc.github.io/warc-specifications/specifications/warc-format/warc-1.1) files to use; WARC files must contain individually compressed records
 * `warcsFile`: a path to a file that contains a list of WARC files to be included in parallel text mining (silimar to `hosts` and `hostsFile`)

 ## Crawling